5 Types of Intimacy in a Relationship and How To Build Them!

 Shared Meaningful Experiences

-Travel adventures, dance classes, concerts, museums, sporting events, or culture festivals all provide shared experiences.
+Travel adventures, dance classes, concerts, museums, sporting events, or culture festivals provide shared experiences.
 Trying new restaurants or seasonal activities also brings novelty.
 Mixing up routines prevents partners from taking each other for granted.

 Physical Affection Habits